sntioudis/papreca/documentation/examples.md

 \subsection brownian_INPUT LAMMPS and PAPRECA input files

-As far as the LAMMPS input file file (i.e., in_kmc.lmp)  is concerned, note that:
+As far as the LAMMPS input file (i.e., in_kmc.lmp)  is concerned, note that:

 - The create_atoms command is deployed to create a cluster of atoms of type 1 in the middle of the simulation box.
 - This simulation is a pure kMC simulation.
 The choice of pair_style does not make any difference at all.
 We simply use a hybrid/overlay of